 Did you know that your mouth is a window into your overall health?
-It reveals nutritional deficiencies and signs of infections.
-Systemic diseases can first manifest through oral problems like mouth lesions.

 Oral Health Diseases

-Poorly controlled diabetes
+- Poorly controlled diabetes

-If you have diabetes, you are likely to develop gum diseases as well.
-Your saliva will have high concentration of glucose, which then results to plaque and growth of harmful bacteria in your mouth.Consequently, the immune system of diabetic patients is not strong enough to fight off a severe gum infection.
+If you are suffering from diabetes, you are likely to develop gum diseases as well.
+Your saliva will have a high concentration of glucose, which then results in plaque and the growth of harmful bacteria in your mouth.Consequently, the immune system of diabetic patients is not strong enough to fight off a severe gum infection.
 That is why gum diseases are more serious and take longer to heal when you have diabetes.

-Brush your teeth properly
+Brush your teeth regularly

 Most people are aware that they need to brush their teeth at least twice a day to keep them clean and healthy.
 However, brushing doesn’t help if it is not done properly.

-Make sure to brush your teeth using circular motions.
+- Make sure to brush your teeth using circular motions.
 Brush the back, front, and top of your teeth.
 The entire process could take up to 3 minutes, but most people brush their teeth for a minute or less.